codeforboston/migrant_service_map/README.md

 ### [Live Demo](https://migrant-service-map.web.app)

+## About the Project

+The Migrant Service Map is an application which allows service providers to more effectively network with one another in order to provide the best recommendations to their clients.

 ### Partners: MapBox and Code for Boston

 Thanks for choosing to support our initiative to support and strengthen migrant service provision in the greater Boston area.
 For more information about our organization, vist [Refugees Welcome](https://refugeeswelcomehome.org/).